microsoft/vscode-docs/docs/azure/aksextensions.md

 3. Once the installation is complete, you'll see a section named **Azure** under **Clouds**.

-4. Sign in to your Azure Account by selecting **Sign in to Azureâ€¦**
+4. Sign in to your Azure Account by selecting **Sign in to Azure…**

 ![Sign in to your Azure Account](images/aksextensions/Sign-in.png)